Trevor Noah: After Mass Shootings, Americans Try To Blame Everything But Guns

 Inevitably, Americans try to blame everything but guns for mass shootings.

 “Is it Muslims?
+Is it their religion?
+Is that what it is?
 Is it blacks?
+It’s the blacks.
+It’s the black-on-black crime.
 Is it mentally ill people?
 Is it white nationalists?”
 Noah said, mimicking Americans’ responses.

-After a gunman opened fire on a crowd at a country music festival from his hotel room window on Sunday night, killing more than 50 people and injuring over 500, Noah was surprised to learn that some Americans were asking a new question: Is it hotels?
+After a gunman opened fire on a crowd at a country music festival from his hotel room window on Sunday night, killing at least 58 people and injuring over 500, Noah was surprised to learn that some Americans were asking a new question: Is it hotels?

 “So just to keep track of the arguments,” Noah said.
 “Mass shooting, mass shooting, mass shooting, mass shooting, mass shooting, mass shooting, we have to take care of this hotel check-in issue.”